 John testifies that, because of what he saw, he knew perfectly well who the Romans crucified on that awful day.
 He knew prophecy was being fulfilled right before his eyes.
 John says explicitly that he witnessed this and recorded it so that we might believe even as he did.

 Jesus allowed His blood to be spilled for us.
-It was the price He was willing to pay to purchase His Bride, the church of God (Acts 20:28).
+It was the price He was willing to pay to purchase the church of God (Acts 20:28).
 But for what purpose?
 Christ paid the price to redeem the firstfruits of His creation (James 1:18; Revelation 14:4).
 What creation?
 The answer takes us back to the beginning, when One member of the God Family said to the Other, "Let Us make man in Our image, according to Our likeness" (Genesis 1:26).
 Christ's blood purchased the lives of those whom God is creating in His image.
 Right now, this divine work primarily involves the church, but eventually, it will encompass all humanity.

 John's final witness of Christ's Messiahship is the Holy Spirit.
 We saw an application of this in John 1, where John the Baptist describes the Spirit descending on Jesus, but in John 15:26-27, the apostle records another incident that demonstrates this witness: "But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify [martureo] of Me.
 And you also will bear witness, because you have been with Me from the beginning."